drogina/orgtree/README.md

 # Organization Chart

 Display an organization chart.

-Click on the employees to update his or her name, title, rank, or supervisor.
-Supervisor to employee is a one to many relationship, and supervisors must have a rank greater than or equal to each reporting employee.
+Supervisor to employee is a one-to-many relationship, and supervisors must have a rank greater than or equal to each reporting employee.
+If an employee and his supervisor share the same rank, that is denoted by the presence of a plus (+) symbol joining their nodes.

+Click on the EYE in an employees' node to view details and then update his or her name, title, rank, or supervisor.

+Click on the BIG, GREEN BUTTON at the top to add a new employee!

+Click on the TRASH CAN in a bottom-tier employee to remove that employee from the chart.

 ## Getting Started